 Disclaimer: This post includes affiliate links; yarn provided by Lion Brand.

-The Dream Puffs Blanket uses this fantastic v-stitch puff stitch combo move that makes for an easy pattern to memorize that creates tons of texture, loft, and warmth.
-The lovely color changes are created by using two colorways of Lion Brand Scarfie - a self-striping yarn worked in stripes!
+The Dream Puffs Blanket uses this fantastic v-stitch puff stitch combo move.
+It's an easy pattern to memorize, that creates tons of texture, loft, and warmth.
+The lovely color changes are created using two colorways of Lion Brand Scarfie.
+It's a self-striping yarn worked in stripes!
 I used two colorways with a lot in common, but I can't wait to see what combos you all come up with!

 Dream Puffs Blanket